 There are 3 settings for the Direct Connections feature, and in all cases the communication is secured by GoToMyPC's end-to-end encryption.

-- From your host PC, right-click the icon in your system tray and select Preferences.
+- In your host computer's system tray, right-click the GoToMyPC icon and click Preferences.

-Note: If you're updating your preferences while remotely connected to your host PC, the update takes effect during your next session.
+- If you're updating your preference while remotely connected to your host computer, the update will take effect for future sessions.

 - Not In Session: The host is not being remotely accessed by a remote client at this time.